 Akuva is a coach development program developed and directed by Harri Mannonen.
 The fourth edition was run during the season 2018–19.
 The program was organized by Kouvola Sports Academy for coaches from different sports.

 How an Organization Benefits from a Coach Development Program

 - Organizations try to create a competitive edge against other organizations.

 - A coach development program may help to do that.

 - The program should be distinctly different from the coach education provided by the national federation – otherwise no competitive edge is created.

 - A program such as Akuva may help to find coherent development methods for coaches and players.

 - Improve coaches’ effectiveness – in the short run and in the long run.

-- Enhance the motivation to coach and develop as coaches.
+- Enhance the motivation to coach and to develop as coaches.

-- Enhance co-operation between the coaches in the organization.
+- Enhance co-operation between the coaches in the organisation.